alpas/alpasdev/src/main/resources/docs/seeding.md

 - [Running Seeder](#running-seeder)

 You can use a seeder class to quickly populate your database with some dummy data.
-This is very useful during testing as well as for a demo apps.
-Coupled with an [Entity Factory](/docs/entity-factory), this is a very powerful tool to cook some test data really quick.
+This is very useful during testing as well as for demo apps.
+Coupled with an [Entity Factory](/docs/entity-factory), this is a very powerful tool to quickly cook up some test data.

 <a name="getting-started"></a>
 ### [Getting Started](#getting-started)